 Digital Arts & Technology Academy (DATA)

-All keyboards use the Arduino Leonardo microcontroller board to emulate human interface devices (HID) such as a keyboard or mouse easily.
+All keyboards use the Arduino Leonardo microcontroller to emulate human interface devices (HID) such as a keyboard or mouse easily.
 A Quick-Start guide for the Arduino Leonardo was provided to help everyone get up to speed quickly.
-It is possible to program the Leonardo to accept capacitive-touch input as seen in the following example: Capacitive Touch example code for the Arduino Leonardo (from Sew Electric by Leah Buechley and Kanjun Qiu).
+It is possible to program the Arduino Leonardo to accept capacitive-touch input as seen in the following example: Capacitive Touch example code for the Arduino Leonardo (from Sew Electric by Leah Buechley and Kanjun Qiu).

-Below are the keyboards from Aaron’s classes in the 2015/2016 school year.
+Below are the keyboards from Aaron’s 2015/2016 freshmen classes.